How does cancer affect the colon?

 The colon, also known as the large intestine, is a tubular structure that is the next step for this leftover food material.
 The colon reabsorbs excess water from the leftovers and colonic bacteria break down the food material further resulting in the formation of stool.

 Like many other parts of the body, the colon can also be affected by cancer.
 So, how does cancer affect the colon?

 “Cancer is an overgrowth of abnormal cells in the body.
 When cancer forms in the colon, it begins with abnormal cell growth inside the colon,” says Dr. Baruah.
 “This means that, initially, there will be no evidence of cancer outside of the colon.”

 If it goes untreated, this abnormal cell growth will permeate to different layers of the colon and can then spread to different areas in the body, like the liver and lungs.

-Family history of colon cancer in first degree relatives, certain genetic syndromes and an individual’s history of inflammatory bowel disease care are known risk factors for developing colon cancer.
+Family history of colon cancer in first degree relatives, certain genetic syndromes and an individuals with a history of inflammatory bowel disease are known risk factors for developing colon cancer.

 For those who do not have a higher risk, colon cancer is preventable by making different lifestyle changes.

 “To keep a colon healthy, minimize eating red meats and processed meats, avoid smoking, and do not drink excessively,” explains Dr. Baruah.
 “These lifestyle changes, along with eating a high fiber diet rich in fresh fruits and vegetables can help lower the risk for colon cancer.”